Helping a family member or friend with bipolar disorder

 If relapse can’t be prevented, there are things you can do to cope during a manic or depressive episode.

 - Don’t take bipolar symptoms personally.
 When in the midst of a bipolar episode, people often say or do things that are hurtful or embarrassing.
 When manic, they may be reckless, cruel, critical, and aggressive.
 When depressed, they may be rejecting, irritable, hostile, and moody.
 It’s hard not to take such behaviors personally, but try to remember that they’re symptoms of a mental illness, not the result of selfishness or immaturity.

 - Be prepared for destructive behaviors.
 When manic or depressed, people with bipolar disorder may behave in destructive or irresponsible ways.
 Planning ahead for how to handle such behavior can help.
 When your loved one is well, negotiate a treatment contract that gives you advance approval for protecting him or her when symptoms flare up.
 Agree on specific steps you’ll take, such as removing credit cards or car keys, going together to the doctor, or taking charge of household finances.

 - Know what to do in a crisis.
 It’s important to plan ahead for times of crisis so you can act quickly and effectively when it occurs.
 Having a crisis plan can help.
 Make sure to include a list of emergency contact information for doctors, therapists, and other loved ones who will help.
 Also include the address and phone number of the hospital you will take the person to if necessary.

-- Call 911 in an emergency.
+- Call 911 (or your country’s emergency services number) in an emergency.
 If a person with bipolar disorder is suicidal or violent, don’t try to handle the situation alone.
 If you’re worried that your loved one may hurt you, get to safety and then call the police.
 If the person is suicidal, don’t leave him or her alone.
-Call 911 and stay with the person until an ambulance arrives.
+Call for an ambulance and stay with the person until it arrives.